realshafer/RNBO-on-Raspberry-Pi/README.md

 ```sh
 ifconfig
 ```
 This will return information about the Wifi and Ethernet adapters including the IP address.
 Look for the keyword "inet" to find the IP address.
-For example:
+In this example, the IP address is 192.168.0.15:

 ![ssh - ifconfig](./img/ssh-ifconfig.png)